Cineworld: Bankruptcy

 The release of No Time to Die in October 2021 took Cineworld's monthly revenues in the UK and Ireland up to 127% of October 2019's levels.
 In December, Cineworld's 2021 global revenue reached 88% of 2019's yearly intake.
 Cineworld credited this to the success of Spider-Man: No Way Home, the only film to have made more than $1.5 billion globally since the pandemic began.

 Before the pandemic, Cineworld had a share price of £1.97, which had fallen to 20p by mid-August 2022.
 That August, the Wall Street Journal reported that Cineworld was considering filing insolvency proceedings in the UK after struggling to rebuild attendance and incurring debts of more than $4.8 billion (£4 billion) following the pandemic.
 On 7 September 2022, Cineworld filed for Chapter 11 bankruptcy.

-In April 2023, Cineworld's stock price plummeted by 30% due to their plan to discontinue the sale of their business in the UK, US, and Ireland.
+In April 2023, Cineworld's stock price dropped 30% due to their plan to discontinue the sale of their business in the UK, US, and Ireland.
 This decision was made because of the company's inability to find a buyer.
 Cineworld said it was also open to offers for the purchase of its business in regions other than the aforementioned areas.
 It announced that it plans to secure funding of $2.26 billion and that it had entered into an agreement with its creditors to restructure its debt and come up with strategies to exit bankruptcy.

 In July 2023, Cineworld announced that its chief executive, Mooky Greidinger, would be stepping down.
 The company's lenders appointed Eduardo Acuna, an executive at Cinépolis, to take his place.
 On 31 July 2023, Cineworld entered administration in the UK.
 That same day, Cineworld emerged from Chapter 11 bankruptcy after slashing billions of dollars in debt and the much-needed boost from the Barbenheimer box office success.
+The company moved operations from the bankrupt Cineworld Group plc corporate entity to a newly created group named Cineworld Parent Limited.

 Post-bankruptcy

-In July 2024, Cineworld announced it would close six of its cinemas across the UK as part of a restructuring plan to bring the company back into profitability.
+In July 2024, Cineworld announced it would close six of its cinemas (later five) across the UK as part of a restructuring plan to bring the company back into profitability.
 These included Glasgow Parkhead, Bedford, Hinckley, Loughborough, Yate and Swindon Regent Circus.
-In October 2024, Cineworld would drop out of opening a cinema planned in Colchester as part of the same restructuring.
+In October 2024, Cineworld canceled plans to open a cinema in Colchester as part of the same restructuring.
+In October 2024, the closure of the site at Hinckley was reversed as a deal was reached with Hinckley and Bosworth Borough Council to ensure the site stayed open as the town's only cinema.

-In December 2024, the company confirmed that it had secured a $1.9 billion debt facility and had adopted the name Regal Cineworld Group.
-In December 2024, Cineworld also announced that it would close another six cinemas.
-These included Castleford, Leigh, Northampton, Middlesbrough, Poole and Weymouth.

-In May 2025, Omniplex Cinemas acquired Cineworld's Glasgow Renfew Street cinema and decided to evict Cineworld from the building.
+In December 2024, Cineworld confirmed that it had secured a $1.9 billion debt facility and had adopted the name Regal Cineworld Group.
+It also announced that it would close another six cinemas, including Castleford, Leigh, Northampton, Middlesbrough, Poole and Weymouth.
+In May 2025, Omniplex Cinemas acquired Cineworld's Glasgow Renfew Street cinema and evicted Cineworld.